Home>Fixed Deposit>Cumulative vs Non Cumulative Fixed Deposit

 Year 51000006500106500

-Due to its regular income stream, a non-cumulative FD is ideal for someone without a stable income, such as artists, salespeople, freelancers, etc. A cumulative FD, on the other hand, is only suitable for someone who doesn’t depend on the FD for a regular income stream, such as salaried employees, people with stable business profits, etc.
+• Suitability: Due to its regular income stream, a non-cumulative FD is ideal for someone without a stable income, such as artists, salespeople, freelancers, etc. A cumulative FD, on the other hand, is only suitable for someone who doesn’t depend on the FD for a regular income stream, such as salaried employees, people with stable business profits, etc.

 Different people have different goals for financial investment.
-If your goal is to add-on to your existing regular income, then non-cumulative FD might serve your purpose.
-But, if you are looking to multiply your current savings at an exponential rate, you may consider the cumulative scheme.
+If your goal is to add to your existing regular income, then non-cumulative FD might serve your purpose.
+But, if you want to multiply your savings, consider the cumulative scheme.
+You can choose to invest in either of the FDs after conducting due diligence per your flow of income and financial goals.

 FAQs